 (1) The purpose of defining standards of nursing conduct or practice through WAC 246-840-700 and 246-840-710 is to identify responsibilities of the professional registered nurse and the licensed practical nurse in health care settings and as provided in the Nursing Practice Act, chapter 18.79 RCW.
 Violation of these standards may be grounds for disciplinary action under chapter 18.130 RCW.
 Each individual, upon entering the practice of nursing, assumes a measure of responsibility and public trust and the corresponding obligation to adhere to the professional and ethical standards of nursing practice.
 The nurse shall be responsible and accountable for the quality of nursing care given to clients.
 This responsibility cannot be avoided by accepting the orders or directions of another person.
 The standards of nursing conduct or practice include, but are not limited to the following;

-(2) The nursing process is defined as a systematic problem solving approach to nursing care which has the goal of facilitating an optimal level of functioning and health for the client, recognizing diversity.
+(2) The nursing process is defined as a systematic problem-solving approach to nursing care which has the goal of facilitating an optimal level of functioning and health for the client, recognizing diversity.
 It consists of a series of phases: Assessment and planning, intervention and evaluation with each phase building upon the preceding phases.